ChessLogical/Articles/README.md

 <h3>Overview</h3>

-Adelia is a web application that allows users to create, view, and delete posts.
+Articles is a web application that allows users to create, view, and delete posts.
 Each post can include a title, message, and optionally a media file.
 The application uses a hybrid approach with both static HTML files and a Sled database for storing metadata.
 The user interface is designed to be clean and user-friendly, with a focus on performance and reliability.

 <h3>Features</h3>
 The application offers the following features: Users can create posts with a title, message, and optionally an image, video, or audio file.
 Posts are displayed on the main page, with links to view each post in detail.
 Users have the option to delete their posts within 2 minutes of creation.
 Admins can manage posts, including editing and deleting any post at any time.